Skip to content

 Finding guest requirements

-Before making a reservation, you can already find out what guest requirement are for a specific event.
+Before making a reservation, you can already find out what the guest requirements are for a specific event.

 See the chapter about guest data for more information and specifics.